 Named in honour of the navigator Kupe, legendary discoverer of New Zealand

-The canoe was named after the original canoe sailed to Aotearoa New Zealand by Kupe, the legendary discoverer of New Zealand.
+The canoe was named after the original waka which sailed to Aotearoa New Zealand by Kupe, the legendary discoverer of New Zealand.
 His double-hulled waka hourua was named Matawhaorua which he used to return to the Pacific.
 His grandson later re-adzed the waka and sailed it back to New Zealand.
 He added ‘nga toki’, meaning ‘the adzes’ to the name, creating the name of Ngātokimatawhaorua.

 Ngātokimatawhaorua was used in the Waitangi Day centenary commemorations in 1940 and was then laid up for 34 years in a canoe shelter alongside Te Whare Rūnanga (Carved Meeting House).
 In 1974 the waka was renovated for Queen Elizabeth II’s visit to Waitangi and the current shelter, Te Korowai ō Maikuku, was built to house it near Hobson’s Beach.
 Ngātokimatawhaorua was designated Her Majesty’s Ship, which theoretically makes it part of her Royal Navy.